Ammon-J/HelloWorld/Hello World Code/README.md

 Steps to build and/or run the software:

 1. Download project off of GitHub
-2. Select "HelloWorld.sln" solution in Microsoft Visual studio (file should be located is your downloads folder by default"
+2. Select "HelloWorld.sln" solution in Microsoft Visual studio (file should be located in your downloads folder by default"
 3. Run/Build with IIs express

 Instructions for using the software: